Azure-Agst/discord-bot-esports/README.md

 ## How to modify

-Most the modifiable data is located in `./bot.json`.
+Most of the modifiable data is located in `./bot.json`.

 - Name: Bot name used internally
 - Version: Version of the bot.